Christopher Columbus: Fourth voyage (1502–1504)

 After a brief stop at Jamaica, Columbus sailed to Central America, arriving at the coast of Honduras on 30 July.
-Here Bartolomeo found native merchants and a large canoe.
+Here Bartholomew found native merchants and a large canoe.
 On 14 August, Columbus landed on the continental mainland at Punta Caxinas, now Puerto Castilla, Honduras.
 He spent two months exploring the coasts of Honduras, Nicaragua, and Costa Rica, seeking a strait in the western Caribbean through which he could sail to the Indian Ocean.
 Sailing south along the Nicaraguan coast, he found a channel that led into Almirante Bay in Panama on 5 October.